How to Spend 72 Hours in Montreal

 But, in all seriousness and regardless of where you are originally coming from, you’ll have an outstanding time in Montreal.
-It’s a vibrant city packed with plenty of attractions, free things to do and see, great food, friendly locals, and so much more.
+It’s a vibrant city packed with plenty of attractions, free things to do and see, friendly locals, and so much more.
 And did I mention the great food in Montreal?
 Prepare to drool.

-Now you might be thinking: “Hmmm, three days, though?
+Now you might be thinking: “Hmmm, three days in Montreal, though?
 Is that enough time?”

 Don’t even worry about time restrictions, my friends.
 You’ll still see plenty of amazing sites, even though 72 hours in Montreal doesn’t sound like much time.
 Not to mention, you’ll have a perfect excuse to visit again in the near future.
 And who doesn’t want that chance, huh?

 As for me, I went on my short solo trip to Montreal in November.
 So keep in mind this guide may differ from other itineraries geared toward the spring and summer months.
 Weather counts for a lot in Montreal, which I’ll discuss later in this post.